jxxcarlson/elm-compiler/README.md

     Let's call the alias `elmx`
   - `cd test-files/program1 && elmx make --ast src/Main.elm`

-You should get output listed in the next section.
+You should get the output listed in the next section.
 For other command-line options say `elmx make --help`.

 This is an experimental project.
 At the moment, only a small number of elements